Sourcepass MCOE Blog

 • No repeated MFA prompts appear in sign‑in logs

-Ongoing monitoring, rather than one‑time remediation, is typically what determines whether access has been fully removed.
+Ongoing monitoring, not one‑time remediation, is what determines whether access has been fully removed.

 What Enables Ongoing Access After a Microsoft 365 Compromise